 [16:59] This is the part that I’m excited about, is that when I see a new tool, my initial consumption of it is, “Oh, here’s a tool.”
-When I take the concept tool and set it aside and say, “Oh, how is it a generator?
+But when I take the concept tool and set it aside and say, “Oh, how is it a generator?
 What’s the thinking?”

 Derek: [17:15] What thinking does it foster or help?

 [17:22] Something happens in my own mind.
-I know I’ll become excited; I begin to see on layout my plan for growth.
+I not only become excited, I begin to see and lay out my plan for growth.
 I did a survey of faculty.
 It’s just an informal survey on my own institution saying, “All right, how many of you have a plan of development for your scholarship?”
 98 percent have.

 Derek: [17:44] Everyone’s got a plan.

-Enoch: [17:46] Good for your service, over 60 percent did.
+Enoch: [17:46] For your service, over 60 percent did.
 How about for your teaching?
 One.
 We’re talking about over a hundred faculty that I…one.

-Derek: [17:52] One has a plan for developing your teaching over time?
+Derek: [17:52] One has a plan for developing their teaching over time?